Senate rejects effort from Bernie Sanders to block some weapons for Israel over Gaza deaths

-WASHINGTON — (AP) — The Senate on Wednesday rejected an attempt by Sen. Bernie Sanders Wednesday to block sales of offensive weapons to Israel for its war in Gaza over mounting civilian deaths there.
+WASHINGTON — (AP) — The Senate on Wednesday rejected attempts by Sen. Bernie Sanders Wednesday to block sales of offensive weapons to Israel for its war in Gaza over mounting civilian deaths there.

 The Vermont lawmaker and a small group of Democrats sought to put legislation up for a Senate vote that would block the sale of some tank and mortar rounds and smart-bomb kits to Israel.
-The first attempt to block the sales was rejected overwhelmingly, and two more were expected to go down to defeat.
+The first attempt to block the sales was rejected overwhelmingly, and two more efforts also went down to defeat.

 Sanders, in making the case for stopping the sales, said Israeli Prime Minister Benjamin Netanyahu’s government “has not simply waged war against Hamas.
 It has waged an all-out war against the Palestinian people.”